li9com/learn-openshift/README.md

 - docker and git packages are installed
 - docker Linux groups is created
 - the vagrant user is a member of the docker Linux group (this allows to use Docker client under unprivileges user)
-- OpenShift 3.9 repository is configured
+- OpenShift 3.11 repository is configured
 - OpenShift client utility is installed
 - OpebShift cluster is deployed using "oc cluster up"
+- OpenShift public url is set to openshift.172.24.0.11.nip.io

 ### Host machine requrements